- 5 pounds cucumbers

 When you’re ready to proceed, discard the ice from the sliced cucumbers and onions.
 Rinse the vegetables thoroughly, drain, and then rinse and drain again.

 Take a 6 to 8 quart non-reactive pot (I like stainless steel for this).
 Pour in both vinegars, the sugar, and all the spices.
-Bring this to a boil, stirring occasionally, and be sure that the sugar is dissolved.
+Bring this to a boil, stirring occasionally, and make sure that the sugar is dissolved.
 Add the sliced cucumbers and onions, and bring back to the boil.
 As soon as the liquid begins boiling again, use a slotted spoon to pack the hot jars with the vegetables.
 Pack each jar, leaving 1 inch of headspace.
-Then pour the hot vinegar/spice solution over the vegetables to within 1/2 inch from the rim.
+Then pour the hot vinegar/spice solution over the vegetables to within one-half inch from the rim.
 Wipe the rims clean, cover with lids, then secure finger-tight with the bands.

 Process the filled jars in a boiling water bath for 10 minutes (up to altitudes of 1000 feet above sea level.)
 Let jars cool on a towel, and listen for the cheerful popping sound as the lids seal.
 If a lid does not seal properly, store the jar in the refrigerator and use it promptly.